 Note: At some point we may require additional hard copy plans when a newly appointed Commissioner starts but will let you know.

 1 Full set of application documents and plans (Hard copy of the Original)1 Full set of application documents and plans (Electronic copy of the Original, emailed to both Aliciag@ipswich-ma.gov and Gails@ipswich-ma.gov)1 Complete Copy of the Original (Hard copy Copy)* in some cases, additional plan copies may be requested at the Agent's discretion.

-The Ipswich Recycling Advisory Committee in conjunction with the Department of Public Works Office and the Massachusetts Department of Environmental Protection started this curbside food waste collection pilot in Fall 2011.
+The Ipswich Waste Reduction Advisory Committee, in conjunction with the Department of Public Works Office and the Massachusetts Department of Environmental Protection, started this curbside food waste collection pilot in Fall 2011.

 Organics are materials that break down naturally and can be turned into compost.
-Composting organics saves them from going to incinerators or landfills, where space is costly and hard to find.
-The town currently pays $70.44 per ton to dispose of its trash.
-Putting organics in landfills produces large amounts of methane, which is harmful to the environment.
+Composting organics diverts them from incinerators or landfills, which is costly.
+The town currently pays $74.60 per ton to dispose of its trash, and diverting organics saves the town approximately 184 tons per year.

 The list below includes examples of items that are not accepted.
 Check here for a complete list.

 Organics comprise to 40% of household waste!
 Organics collection is one of the major strategies to further reduce our waste and our trash costs.
 It also reduces our environmental impact and turns the organics into valuable finished compost.
 This private-pay collection pilot also provides us with useful information to enhance our other diversion efforts (recycling and leaf composting).
 We track how much food waste and other organics are diverted from the trash, and we hope to build support for townwide collection.

 The fee covers organics pickup at your curb, transportation to the composting facility, composting the food waste, and 50 gallons of finished compost twice per year.
 You receive a free compost cart upon signup.